 - Make certain it is set to Heat and not Cool, and that the temperature setting is greater than the current indoor temperature.

-- When first moving over to your heat setting, turn your thermostat up a few extra degrees to ensure that it is running correctly and heating your home’s air.
+- When first moving over to your heat setting, turn your thermostat up a few extra degrees to make sure that it is working properly and heating your home’s air.

 There’s a common misconception that you can boost your savings by shutting the vents (supply registers) in rooms that aren’t being utilized.
 Resist the urge to close all of them, as doing so can actually increase the pressure in your furnace, making it work harder to heat your home.
-This can cause broken blower motors, mold or mildew in your ductwork, damage to the compressor, a cracked heat exchanger, and other problems.
-What Does a Furnace Tune-Up Include?
+This can lead to broken blower motors, mold or mildew in your ductwork, damage to the compressor, a ruptured heat exchanger, and other problems.

 4. Is your Furnace Receiving Electricity?

 - Lubrication.
-Mechanical equipment needs lubrication to reduce friction between the functioning parts.
+Mechanical equipment needs lubrication to eliminate friction between the functioning parts.
 Your equipment tune-up should include a complete lubrication.

 - Pilot and gas pressure evaluation.
-As part of your tune-up, changes may be made to the pilot and gas pressure as needed to return these elements to OEM specifications.
+As part of your tune-up, changes may be made to the pilot and gas pressure if needed to return these elements to OEM specifications.

 - Filter replacement.
 A comprehensive furnace tune-up should include a normal 1” filter replacement with your service.
-Most furnace filters need to be changed at least every 90 days, which can improve efficiency and prevent operational complications.
+Many furnace filters need to be replaced at least every 90 days, which can improve efficiency and prevent operational glitches.

 - Written assessment.
 Credible HVAC companies will also give you their analysis in writing or on the receipt with your tune-up, including their professional maintenance suggestions for the next year.
 This valuable information can help you determine the current condition of your furnace and what can be done to lower your energy bills.

-Switch the thermostat to “on” from “auto” to force the fan to operate.
+Switch the thermostat to “on” from “auto” to force the fan to turn on.
 If the fan does come on, power is working properly, but if it doesn’t, your furnace could be lacking power.

 5. Is the Furnace Switch Functioning Properly?

 Every furnace includes a power switch (similar to a light switch) either on the furnace or located on a wall close to the furnace.
-Flip the switch and wait a couple of minutes to see if it helps to turn the furnace on.
+Flip the switch and wait two minutes to see if it helps to turn the furnace on.
 Also confirm that all access panels and doors on the furnace are completely closed.

 6. Condensate Drainage